Ayokunle89/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12. Displaying 10 newest file
 13. Unique words
 14. Using the grep command
 15. Using grep and the option -c to count
+16. Grep